 WHO WE ARE

-The AJSPI has around 220 members, all of them professional journalists.
-The great majority work in French for national outlets, but some are employed by foreign medias and work in English or other languages.
+AJSPI has around 300 members, all of them professional journalists.
+The great majority work in French for national outlets, but some are employed by foreign media and work in English or other languages.

-The remainder are freelancers and usually work for several newspapers or magazines, web, radio or television.
+The rest are freelancers and usually work for several newspapers or magazines, web, radio or television.

 AJSPI does not accept PIOs or communicators as members.
 But to stay in close contact with these important professions and with other stakeholders, our association has created a Club.
 This “Club de l’AJSPI” brings together press and communication officers and heads of laboratories and companies (be they public or private) involved in disseminating scientific, technological or medical information to the general public.

 WHAT WE DO

 AJSPI is a very active organisation, although based on volunteers.
 Its board organises a wide range of activities for its members, and takes part in different professional events: